briis/renoweb/README.md

 * Sensor

 ## Installation

 ### HACS Installation

-This Integration is not part of the default HACS store, but you can add it as a Custom repository in HACS by doing the following.
+This Integration is not part of the default HACS store, but you can add it as a Custom repository in HACS by doing the following:

+1. Go to HACS in your HA installation, and click on *Integrations*
+2. Click the three vertical dots in the upper right corner, and select *Custom repositories*
+3. Add `https://github.com/briis/renoweb` and select *Integration* as Category, and then click *Add*

+You should now be able to find this Integration in HACS.
+(Most times you need to do a Hard Refresh of the browser before it shows up)

 ### Manual Installation